oracle-devrel/devrel-labs/agentic_rag/docs/oracle_db_integration.md

 The system automatically determines which database to use:

-1. First tries to connect to Oracle DB 23ai
+1. First tries to connect to Oracle AI Database 26ai
 2. If connection succeeds, uses Oracle for all vector operations
 3. If Oracle DB is unavailable, falls back to ChromaDB